If you’ve ever felt nervous when settling into a plein air event, you’ll appreciate this story of how “Corner at the Plaza” came to be.

-“Corner at the Plaza” was the first painting I did during last year’s Sonoma Plein Air Festival.
+“Corner at the Plaza” was the first painting I did during the 2017 Sonoma Plein Air Festival.
 After checking in for the event and saying hello to fellow painters, it was time to get to work.

 When I participate in plein air events like this, I try not to drive around too much on the first day.
 I feel like I have stage fright and I just have to get something on my canvas as quickly as possible.
 If I get in my car and start driving in search of the perfect view, I grow more and more anxious and pretty soon, I’m cursing “there’s nothing to paint!”
 After all these years and countless plein air events under my belt, the first painting still makes me uncomfortably nervous.
 Knowing that there are so many great painters in the event probably doing amazing things while I’m dealing with my nerves doesn’t help, either.

 So my M.O. for getting over the jitters is to just plop down my easel wherever I am, and start painting whatever is there.
 In this instance, the subject was the corner building at the Sonoma Plaza.
 I didn’t expect to do a “keeper” – rather, I just wanted to get myself warmed up and get into gear, so to speak.
 It just had to be an OK sketch.

 To be sure, this building has been painted many times by many artists.
 It boasts an iconic octagonal domed cupola which is hard to resist.
 But resist I did, for the very reason that it has been painted too many times.